Miitti-Software/MiittiApp/NOTES.md

 ## Development, staging and production environments

-The broad idea of different environments is to have the same code interact with different data depending on where it is currently in the development cycle.
+The broad idea of different [deployment environments](https://en.wikipedia.org/wiki/Deployment_environment) is to have the same code interact with different data depending on where it is currently in the development cycle.
 The development version can interact with mock data separated from the real database, whereas the production version operates with real user data.
 This separation allows for freely testing different kinds of data without having to worry about accidents or pollution of the real database.
 Furthermore, it can be cheaper to not have to call the real database and less confusing for our users when we do not have to worry about accidentally displaying mock data in our app.

 The three development, staging and production environments are currently configured according to [this article](https://medium.com/flutter-community/using-different-environments-with-firebase-and-flutter-aa4fb0e0dd52) so that the `envs` folder contains three different firebase options files for each environment respectively: `firebase_dev_configuration.dart`, `firebase_stag_configuration.dart` and `firebase_prod_configuration.dart`.
 The Firebase instance corresponding to the selected environment is used to initialize the app in `main.dart` depending on the chosen app [flavor](https://docs.flutter.dev/deployment/flavors), which are defined in `android/app/build.gradle` to enable different build configurations for Android along different app and package naming so that multiple versions of the app can simultaneously exist on the same device.
 The configuration files are paired with their respective `google-services.json` files for Android under `android/app/src/development`, `android/app/src/staging` and `android/app/src/production`, which can be downloaded from their respective Firebase projects used to fully separate the environments as recommended [here](https://firebase.google.com/docs/projects/dev-workflows/overview-environments) and [here](https://firebase.google.com/docs/projects/multiprojects).